java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 [![New Java class](/assets/images/intellij-idea/new-java-class.png)](/assets/images/intellij-idea/new-java-class.png)

 ## Writing and editing code
-Inside the class `HelloWorld`, we will write the main method, which is where execution of our Java program will start.
+Inside the class `HelloWorld`, we will write the main method; which is where execution of our Java program will start.
 The classic way to write a main method in Java is:
 ```java
 public static void main(String[] args) {